jcremp77/learn-go-v-three/EVPN_VXLAN_Architecture.md

-# NX-OS EVPN VXLAN Fabric Architecture
+# Architecture

-Covers the deployment of a spine/leaf fabric using eBGP as the 'underlay' and the 'overlays'.
+**EVPN/VXLAN Fabric running eBGP for both the 'underlay' and 'overlays'**

-## Architecture Summary

-- Clos fabric
 - eBGP for both the 'underlay' and 'overlays'.
 - 2 x spines and '8' leaf nodes.
 - 4 x leaf nodes for compute.